TAILBONE-jp/openai-api-client/README.md

 // Accessing to the OpenAI API server via proxy const openAI = OpenAIApi({
   baseUrl: '/api/openai', // URL of a proxy implemented at backend
-  throttleManagerService: new VoidThrottleManagerServiceImpl(), // Do not care about rate limit as the proxy handles. commonOptions:{ // RequestInit object passed to fetch
+  throttleManagerService: undefined, // You can omit throttleManagerService if the proxy handles rate limit. commonOptions:{ // RequestInit object passed to fetch
     headers:{
       'Authentication': SOME_TOKEN, // To protect the proxy endpoint